rocsea0626/receipt_uploader/README.md

 `GET /api/receipts/{receiptId}?resolution=small|medium|large`
 Response:
 200 OK: Retrieved successfully, returns the image with the specified or default resolution.
+If query parameter `resolution` is not specified, default value `small` is used

 404 Not Found: Receipt does not exist
 ```bash